Crest Whitestrips have become extremely popular for their convenience and affordability.

 Using a high-quality electric toothbrush contributes to whiter teeth by removing extrinsic staining (surface stains) daily.

-I also recommend using custom whitening trays from your dentist and professional whitening gel for the best results.
+I also recommend using custom whitening trays and professional whitening gel for the best results.

 I don’t recommend activated charcoal because it’s highly abrasive and can wear away your enamel with long-term use.